-Unfortunately, owing to the Coronavirus pandemic, Study Club meetings arranged for mid-March to the end of 2020 had to be cancelled; however, since July 2020, ADI has run a well-received series of Zoom webinars, including a very popular 'An Evening with the ADI Presidents'.
+Unfortunately, owing to the Coronavirus pandemic, it has not been possible to run Study Club meetings since March 2020; however, since July 2020, ADI has run well-received regular Zoom webinars, many of which were recorded are available to members via the ADI website.

-It is planned to resume in-person Study Club meetings as early as possible in 2021.
+It is planned to resume in-person Study Club meetings from Autumn 2021.